sidsatapathy/MazeSolver/README.md

 •	Project dependencies are managed by Maven, the solution can be executed via maven.

 •	JUnit tests has been added.
+The location of the input txt files is hardcoded.
+This can be dynamically passed in the argument or it can be configured in a properties file.
+This is a pending task.

 •	Related local exceptions are defined